-- Do not touch electrically live parts or electrode with skin or wet clothing.
+- Do not touch electrically live parts such as output terminals or internal wiring.

-Insulate yourself from work and ground.
+Insulate yourself from the work and

-- Fl ou •
+- Always wear dry insulating gloves.

 FUMES AND GASES can be dangerous.

 - Keep your head out of fumes. - Use ventilation or exhaust to remove fumes from breathing zone.